On this is part of the site you will find extensive information on:

 • Pre-formed letter shapes, children follow with their fingers.

-•Templates – help to keep paper in the right place/angle.
+•Templates – help to keep the paper in the right place/angle.

 • Using ‘Etch a Sketch’ to practice writing – write, shake it and it goes away.

-• Tracking objects to their ‘homes’, i.e., tracing along the line back to the rabbit hutch etc.
+• Tracking objects to their ‘homes’, i.e., ‘Mazes, trace along the line back to the rabbit hutch.

-• Colouring in ‘mosaics’ or ‘paint by number’ are excellent to improve ‘fine motor’ control, (much better than simply writing).
+• Colouring in ‘mosaics’ or ‘paint by number’ are excellent to improve ‘fine motor’ control, (much better than merely writing).

 • Colouring in old-fashioned ‘doylies’ (for cakes) is another way to improve fine-motor control.